firebase/firebase-admin-node/docgen/markdown/firebase-admin.project-management.androidapp.md

 Promise&lt;string&gt;

+A promise that resolves to the Android app's Firebase config file, in UTF-8 string format.
+This string is typically intended to be written to a JSON file that gets shipped with your Android app.

 ## AndroidApp.getMetadata()

 Retrieves metadata about this Android app.

- A promise that resolves to the retrieved metadata about this Android app.

 <b>Signature:</b>